Education in the liberal arts

-The humanities provides the keys necessary to unlock the door to a better understanding of the wonders of the arts and liberal arts.
-Courses in the humanities and philosophy engage students in the analysis and interpretation of new ideas; snap the bindings of suffocating prejudices; and sharpen one's ability to think clearly, creatively and analytically.
+Courses in the humanities and philosophy engage students in the analysis and interpretation of new ideas.
+Students will learn to sharpen their ability to think clearly, creatively and analytically.
 Courses provide students the opportunity to participate in a more enriched life and often serve as launching points for more specific studies of art history, philosophy, history and literature.

 Generally, students are introduced to the basic building blocks of a variety of the liberal arts with the intention that this will aid not only in the determining of a more specific interest, but also in preparing the student for the rigors of the new discipline.